Youth Reform

 One of the earliest organizations to operationalize this vision was the Vera Institute of Justice in New York.

-Vera helped develop the Court Employment Project (CEP), a groundbreaking alternative to incarceration that combined:
+Vera helped develop the Court Employment Project, an early alternative to incarceration that combined:

 • Career development